developer-hchan/Blackjack_Strategy_Simulation/README.md

 * Ace + 9 + 3 = hand total of 13
 * Ace + 9 + Ace = hand total of 21

 Also, a game of blackjack usually utilizes a large deck that is made up of several standard 52 card decks.
-It is commonly 7 standard decks that make up this large deck, but this can vary by casinos.\
+It is common for 7 standard decks that make up this large deck, but this can vary by casinos.\
 Also, once the cards are used up for one game / round of blackjack, they are not returned to the large deck but are instead put in a 'burn' pile.
 Cards are continuously drawn from the large deck for subsequent rounds / games until ~70% of the cards from the original deck are used up.
 At that point, all the cards from the 'burn' pile and all the cards remaining in the large deck are shuffled together.